atomicdata-dev/atomic-server/server/README.md

 ```

 Check out [./example_requests.http](/example_requests.http) for more things that you can do.
+We have a subset of the [API documented using Swagger / OpenAPI](https://editor.swagger.io/?url=https://raw.githubusercontent.com/joepio/atomic-data-rust/master/server/openapi.yml).
 Also, read the [Atomic Data Docs](https://docs.atomicdata.dev/) to learn more about Collections, Commits, JSON-AD and other concepts used here.

 ## FAQ & Troubleshooting

 ### Can / should I create backups?

 You should.
-Especially before installing a newer Atomic-Server version, it might be imcompatible with the previous database model and could corrupt the database.
+Especially before installing a newer Atomic-Server version, as it might be imcompatible with the previous database model and could corrupt the database.
 Run `atomic-server export` to create a backup in your `~/.config/atomic/backups` folder.
 Import them using `atomic-server import -p ~/.config/atomic/backups/${date}.json`.